HasteGaming/classic/docs/charter.md

   - This means time, space, and effort.
   - Zero exceptions.
 - Come prepared to raid.
-  - This means your character, your physical and mental self.
+  - This means your character, your physical and mental wellbeing.
   - Check any attitude upon game login.
 See respect each others time.
 - Bring your best self.
 - Be ready to grow.
 No self limits.